Starmapo/FNF-PsychEngine-Extra/README.md

 1. Download [git-scm](https://git-scm.com/downloads).
 Works for Windows, Mac, and Linux, just select your build.
 2. Follow instructions to install the application properly.
 3. Run `haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc` to install Discord RPC.
-4. Run `haxelib git linc_luajit https://github.com/AndreiRudenko/linc_luajit` to install LuaJIT. (...Or if you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml)
+4. Run `haxelib git linc_luajit https://github.com/AndreiRudenko/linc_luajit` to install LuaJIT.
+(Or if you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml)

 You should have everything ready for compiling the game!
 Follow the guide below to continue!